 You can also begin thinking about local internships and volunteering.

-There are so many possibilities that fall under “government work” that it’s impossible to provide a comprehensive overview of what’s available to you.
+There are so many possibilities that fall under government or public service categories that it’s impossible to provide a comprehensive overview of what’s available to you.
 You can consider anything from serving in Congress to city management, from public policy work to foreign service.
 The best way to get experience in these areas is to conduct informational interviews, intern or volunteer for offices and organizations that interest you, and visit the wide variety of online resources available to you:

 Try the SuccessWorks website to learn more about government, policy, international affairs, and the legal field.